Tencha Green Tea

 But again, the effects are only due to high caffeine intake.
 If taken in moderate levels (2-3 cups a day), tencha is a perfect drink for your health.

-Post Author: nishagarg
+Post Author: Nisha Garg

-I am an internet marketer and a GREEN TEA LOVER to some extent.
-Obesity and stress have been my main concern in the past, but the regular intake of green tea has changed my life.
-I lost 18 KGs in 6 months by just taking the tea and doing 30-45 minutes walk daily.
-Have mates who have benefited from it too in terms of fighting cancer, anti-aging and controlling blood pressure.
+A GREEN TEA LOVER to some extent.
+Obesity and stress have been my main concern in the past.
+But, regular intake of green tea has changed my life.
+I lost 18 KGs in 6 months by drinking the tea along with 30-45 minutes walk daily.